 - We are already storing some records electronically, but it will take some time before all your health records are held electronically.

 - It will also take quite a long time before we are able to link all your records, using the CHI number.

 - Most test results are now stored on computer.
 This means your GP gets the results more quickly, without having to wait for a letter.

 - Letters about your care and treatment are often sent electronically between NHS staff and stored on computer.
 This may happen if, for example, your GP refers you to hospital or if you leave hospital.

 What if I do not wish my electronic health record to be accessed ?

-- Please write to the the Practice manager Julie Martin and we will update your practice records accordingly your electronic health records will no longer be shared.
+- Please write to the the Practice Manager Mark Boyd and we will update your practice records accordingly your electronic health records will no longer be shared.

 Do you need more information?

-- A special helpline will be available until 30 September 2006 to give you more information about anything in this leaflet.
+- A special helpline will be available until 30 September 2006 to give you more information.
 Phone this helpline on 0800 85 85 31.
 The helpline is available from 11am to 7pm.

 This information is produced by the Scottish Executive Health Department.